ase-data/ase-data/README.md

   - ASE Data has been designed to be cheap and fast, perfect to the average developer not willing to spend hundreds or even thousands a month on public data.
        <br>       <br>

 * **Documentation**
   - All data is accessed through requests send to:      **http://www.ase-data.com**
     - This is the base url for all of the requests.
 Any endpoint must be appended to this in requests
-    - For the entirety of the documentation, the base URL will be omitted or refered to as {base-url}
+    - For the entirety of the documentation, the base URL will be omitted or refered to as http://www.ase-data.com

        <br>